The Game of Thrones Iceland Route: Main Stops & Locations

 ‘The Mountain Shaped like an Arrowhead’ Scene Shot at Mt.
 Kirkjufell

-‘The Mountain Shaped like an Arrowhead’ makes quite a few appearances throughout the series.
-Such as during the visions of the Hound and Bran Stark, and it’s the final destination of Jon Snow and his group on their mission to catch a Wight.
+‘The Mountain Shaped like an Arrowhead’ makes quite a few appearances throughout the series, such as during the visions of the Hound and Bran Stark, and it’s the final destination of Jon Snow and his group on their mission to catch a Wight.

 But even though the mountain is seen in multiple scenes, it is merely Mt.
-Kirkjufell shot from different angles during the summer and winter seasons, and then superimposed on the various scenes via special effects.
+Kirkjufell shot from different angles during the summer and winter seasons and then superimposed on the various scenes via special effects.

-Do yourself a favor and just Google some of the attractions and locations mentioned in this article.
+Do yourself a favor and just Google some of the attractions and Game of Thrones filming locations mentioned in this article.
 You don’t need to be a Game of Thrones fanatic to be blown away by the beauty of the Icelandic landscape.

 That’s why we’ll recommend this route to anyone.

-Rent a campervan in Iceland so you can take an affordable road trip in comfort.
-Walk (or rather drive) in the footsteps of Jon Snow and the rest of the beloved Game of Thrones characters!
+Rent a campervan in Iceland so you can take an affordable road trip in comfort and walk (or rather drive) in the footsteps of Jon Snow and the rest of the beloved Game of Thrones characters.

 Let’s go on an adventure!